Updated: 3 days ago

 A person with a binary view of the world would not hire opposing consultants to present multiple perspectives to him.
-Trump uses brainstorming techniques and then takes the synthesis from opposing sides.
+Trump uses brainstorming techniques and then takes the synthesis from numerous propositions.
 If he was a “binary thinker” he would not employ such management tactics.

 Marc Fisher, and The Washington Post, spent untold money, rushing to put out their “biography” within three months of writing, two months prior to the 2016 election.
 Do you think they had an agenda to get Hillary Clinton elected?

-They even mischaracterized Trump’s correct statements about illegal immigrants contributing multiples of their population’s share to violent crime, as “[all] Mexicans are rapists.”
+The Washington Post wannabe "biographers" even libeled Trump’s correct statements about illegal immigrants contributing multiples of their population’s share to violent crime.
+They characterized Trump's statements as “[all] Mexicans are rapists.”
 Even a moron who couldn’t make the inference as to what Trump was referring to, could read his speech in plain terms and understand that he never even implied what Marc Fisher accused.

 PBS put themselves in the dirt with liars, when they chose to use Marc Fisher as their authority on Trump’s personal life.

 Trump’s economic advisors split between “globalists” and “nationalists”